Stucco Painting12 min read

 How often should stucco be repainted in the Bay Area?

 With proper preparation and quality paint, stucco typically needs repainting every 8–12 years in the Bay Area.
-Coastal homes (e.g., Pacifica) may need more frequent repainting due to salt and fog.
-East Bay homes (e.g., Livermore) may go 12–15 years if the coating is elastomeric.
-Regular inspections every 2–3 years can help catch early signs of wear, such as fading, cracking, or peeling near windows and doors.
+Coastal homes (e.g., Pacifica) may need more frequent repainting due to salt and fog, lasting only 6–8 years if elastomeric coatings are used.
+East Bay homes (e.g., Livermore) may go 12–15 years due to drier conditions.
+Regular inspections every 2–3 years can help catch early signs of wear—such as fading, cracking, or peeling near windows and doors—before they escalate.
+Using a breathable, elastomeric coating can maximize this lifespan.

 Can I paint over old stucco paint?